sharvil7021/llm-app-captcha-solver-task-1/README.md

-# Captcha Solver
+# Web-based Captcha Solver App

 ## Overview

-This is a simple web app that can display an image from a specified URL (using the `?url=` query parameter) and attempt to solve the image as a captcha using an OCR (Optical Character Recognition) model from Google's Vision API.
+This app solves any captcha and displays it on a webpage.
+It accepts a URL containing an image of the captcha to be solved as input.
+By default, it will solve and display a sample captcha.

+The app uses the OpenAI Vision API to solve captchas.
+This API uses trained machine learning models to read and interpret the text in an image.

 ## Setup

-To use this app, you will need to replace `<YOUR_API_KEY>` with your actual Google Cloud API Key in the `visionAPI` variable of the `index.html`.
+Follow these steps to get the app running on your local machine:

+1. Save the HTML file on your computer.
+2. Open the HTML file in your web browser.

 ## Usage

-Begin by launching the `index.html` file in your web browser.
+1. Open the web app in your browser.
+2. Append `?url=your_image_url_here` to end of the URL in the address bar, where "your_image_url_here" is the URL of the image file of the captcha you want to solve.
+3. Press enter to load the new URL.

-The app will display the image from the URL specified in the `?url=` query parameter.
-If no URL is specified, it will display a default 'sample.png' image.
+4. The web app will now display the image of the captcha as well as the solved text.

-The app will then make a request to the Google Vision API, attempting to interpret any text found in the image.
-The interpreted text will then be displayed on the screen.

-Please note that there is a short delay (around 100 milliseconds) before the app will attempt to solve the captcha.
-This is to ensure that the image has fully loaded before the Vision API is called.
-The interpretation should typically take less than 15 seconds, allowing the user to see the solution quite quickly.
+Eg: If your local HTML file is hosted at `http://localhost:3000/captcha-solver.html`, navigate to `http://localhost:3000/captcha-solver.html?url=https://.../image.png` to solve a specific captcha.

+Alternatively, just navigate to `http://localhost:3000/captcha-solver.html` to solve and display the sample captcha.

+Please note that the OpenAI API used to solve captchas has certain rate limits - you may need to wait a few seconds between each request to the API.